nhDuc1993/disaster_response/README.md

 # Disaster Response Webapp

 The project is a Machine Learning Pipeline exercise for analyzing messages in real life disaster situations.

-## Motivation

-Second project for my Nanodegree course.
+The purpose is to help people or organization to categorize messages in life threatening circumstances.

 ## Dependencies
 - Python